Debating the Need for a Nanny: AITA for Refusing to Hire Help Despite Wife's Insistence?

 So I'm (37M) and my wife (35F) have four kids - two biological (9F, 6M) and two adopted siblings (11M, 4F).
 We both work full-time, and our lives are pretty hectic.

-We rely on a live-in nanny to help us manage everything, especially with the adopted kids needing some extra attention.
+We rely on a live-in nanny to help us manage everything, especially since the adopted kids need some extra attention.
 My sister-in-law always asks me if handling such a large family is doable.

 She's flexible and reliable, which has made our lives so much easier.
-However, recently, Linda informed us that she'll be leaving to pursue a new career opportunity.
+However, recently, Linda informed us that she would be leaving to pursue a new career opportunity.

 This news has put my wife in a frenzy.
 She's adamant that we need to hire another nanny immediately to fill the gap.